-Asynchronous remote learning methods, such as pre-recorded training videos, downloadable worksheets and a digital hub of learning materials, ensure employees can access training documents at any time.
+Asynchronous remote learning methods — such as pre-recorded training videos, downloadable worksheets, and a digital hub of learning materials — ensure employees can access training documents at any time.

-2) Improve workload management and prioritization
+2) Improved workload management and prioritization

-Keeping these statistics in mind, allowing employees to learn remotely could offer similar benefits for work flexibility.
+With these statistics in mind, allowing employees to learn remotely could offer similar benefits for work flexibility.

-Implementing a distance learning model can help employees to balance their workload with their career training by providing them with freedom of choice and flexibility so they can learn at their own pace in their selected time and location.
+Implementing a distance learning model can help employees to balance their workload with their career training by providing them with freedom of choice and flexibility so they can learn at their own pace at their selected time and location.

-3) Standardize a uniform training experience across offices
+3) Standardized training experience

 Benefits of in-person training

-1) More engagement in person
+1) More engagement

 2) Synchronized set up and networking